5 Factors to Consider When Building Your Product Strategy

 If you’re stuck while building your product strategy, talk to your team!
 Building product is a team sport—you need to work together to win.
 Facilitate a discussion with your team on each of these five factors, and see what starts to emerge.
 Everyone at your company is responsible for the customer experience and creating value for them.
 Talk to cross-functional teams to get a diversity of perspectives.
 The best strategies will account for multiple factors at once.
 You’ll know you’ve hit on something good when the strategy helps you set priorities and decide what not to do just as much as it tells you what to do next.

 Most importantly, remember that strategies should change as you grow and acquire more users.
-Here at Amplitude, we changed our North Star—the metric that helps align our product vision and strategy—as our business evolved.
-Be flexible, test your hypothesis, listen to your customers (at scale with data and in person during interviews) and change course when it’s not working.
+Here at Amplitude, —the metric that helps align our product vision and strategy—as our business evolved.
+Be flexible, test your hypothesis, (at scale with data and in person during interviews) and change course when it’s not working.

 About the Author